On-Demand Car Insurance: How Flexible, Pay-As-You-Go Coverage Works

 If your coverage is truly deactivated at the time of an accident, you would be uninsured — exposing you to personal liability for damages, medical bills, and potential lawsuits.
 This is why it's critical to choose providers that maintain baseline continuous coverage rather than those that allow full coverage gaps.
 Always verify exactly what "off" means in your provider's policy terms before relying on it.

-How does Hugo insurance work?
+How does Hugo insurance work in 2026?

 Compare Car Insurance Rates in Ohio